-Serbia: Energy minister announces energy investments without dams, PPP models14.
-January 2014. / News Serbia Energy
+Serbia: Energy minister announces energy investments without dams, PPP models, News Serbia Energy

 Two major investments are under construction, Bistrica hydro power plant and thermal power plant Stavalj.
 There are no more state guarantees for energy investments, so Ministry of Energy stands for concessions and public-private partnerships.
 They promise there will not be legal and administrative barriers to investments.